Douglas-fir, Rocky Mountain Douglas fir

 Pseudotsuga menziesii var. glauca

-Douglas-fir — Rocky Mountain Douglas fir (Pseudotsuga menziesii var. glauca) is a Colorado-native tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 40–80 ft tall and 15–25 ft wide, and needs medium water.
+Douglas-fir, Rocky Mountain Douglas fir (Pseudotsuga menziesii var. glauca) is a Colorado-native tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 40–80 ft tall and 15–25 ft wide, slow-growing, needs medium water, and prefers full sun to partial shade.

 Colorado nativemedium water40–80 ft tall and 15–25 ft wideDeer-resistant